Learning Clique Forests: Introduction

-In this paper we address the problem of learning the structure of \emph{sparse} and \emph{decomposable} Markov random fields (MRF) using a novel algorithm, the \mfcf{}.
+When the problem is to infer the \emph{sparse} dependency structure of the dataset, the \mfcf{} clique-forest structure yields to a \emph{decomposable} Markov random field (MRF).
 MRFs are \citep{lauritzen1996,2017AnRSA...4..365D,ScutariStrimmer2011} multivariate probability distributions associated with an undirected graph $G(V, E)$ (and are therefore also called undirected graphical models, UGM).
 The vertices $v \in V$ are in a one to one relationship with a collection of random variables $X_v, v \in V$; the edges in $E$ join the conditionally dependent random variables.
-The absence of an edge between two variables represents conditional independence.
+In MRFs the absence of an edge between two variables represents conditional independence.
 Structure learning is the process of inferring from the data the pattern of missing edges.

 The problem of finding the dependency structure that allows to carry out inference in a system of variables is, in general, NP-complete \citep{karger2001learning,bogdanov2008complexity,chickering1996learning,chickering1994learning}, and some simplifying assumptions are required in practice.